 Airborne forces were dropped behind the beaches and on their flanks to slow down German counter-attacks.
 Bridges, road crossings and coastal batteries were seized to help the amphibious forces advance inland.

-To keep the invasion secret the beaches were given codenames: Utah, Omaha, Gold, Juno and Sword.
+To maintain secrecy, the beaches were given codenames: Utah, Omaha, Gold, Juno and Sword.

 The US Army was the western invasion force, landing on Utah and Omaha beaches.
 Omaha was the most heavily defended of all five beaches and the Americans suffered high casualties there during the invasion.